KobeLemon/learn-docker-kl/Notes/Docker and Kubernetes - The Big Picture/containers-primer.md

 - A big advantage of containers over VMs is that containers use only one single OS for all containers/apps, not a separate OS for each app.

 - After the single OS is created, you create separate containers, one for each app.
-1 &colon; 1 ratio.
+1 : 1 ratio.

 - Containers are smaller and more efficient than VMs.